Understanding The Various Types Of Water Damage

 When people want to sell a house that has been damaged by water in Missouri’s competitive real estate market, one of their biggest worries is whether the damage will make the house worth less.

-This is a real worry because water damage can lower the value of a home if it’s not fixed properly.
+This is a real worry because if water damage is not fixed properly, it can lower a home’s value.

 But if you have the right tools and strategies, you can still make the most money, even if the house was damaged by water.

-Homeowners can keep their home’s value and attract buyers in Missouri’s real estate market by figuring out how bad the damage is, making the repairs and renovations that are needed, and working with experienced real estate agents who know how to market such properties effectively.
+Homeowners can maintain their homes’ value and attract buyers in Missouri’s real estate market by determining the extent of the damage, making the necessary repairs and renovations, and working with experienced real estate agents who know how to market such properties effectively.

 Do You Have To Disclose Mold When Selling A House In Missouri?

-When selling a water-damaged house in Missouri’s real estate market, one common question is whether mold must be disclosed.
+One common question when selling a water-damaged house in Missouri’s real estate market is whether mold must be disclosed.
 Yes, Missouri’s Seller’s Disclosure Law requires sellers to disclose any known defects or issues with the property, including mold.

 This is critical for increasing profits while avoiding potential legal issues.
 Buyers are also becoming more aware of the health risks associated with mold, which they can use to negotiate a lower price or even walk away from the deal entirely.